meguna/mff/README.md

 ## To Do Notes - Immediate

+* show uploaded images as thumbnails on EditRecipeForm (and NewRecipeForm?)
+  & allow user to mark them for deletion
+* recipeInfo redesign
+* clickable title link to '/'
+* editRecipe warning on navigating away from unsaved changes
 * show 404 whenever a user navigates to /anypath/:nonexistentId.
 * add page for index
 * add page for selectedId == -1.